 Personally, though, I like sourdough bread, and if I have white bread in the house, that’s usually what I have.
 So that’s what I use to make hagelslag.
 But you can use whatever kind of bread you’d like.

 Next, slather butter on your bread.
 A thick layer of butter.
 A thick layer of delicious European butter, if you have it!
 (Click here to get my easy European butter recipe – yum!)
+It helps if your butter is softened to room temperature before spreading it on the bread.

 Now, cover your bread in hagelslag.
 I like the milk chocolate sprinkles best but you can use dark of you prefer.